Wireless Reshaping IT/OT Network Best Practices

 While wireless has been a part of networking for more than a decade, the advent of the Internet of Things (IoT) will make significant changes in the way network architectures end up designed.
-Nowhere will those changes be more immediate or far-reaching than in the ways wireless systems are used.
+Nowhere will those changes be more immediate or far-reaching than in the ways wireless systems are used in IIoT, so we need to follow IT/OT network best practices.

 We are already beginning to see the use of networked devices that are entirely mobile.
 Personal wearable devices like fitness bands, smart watches, smart clothing, as well as, smart phones and tablets are beginning to proliferate.
 These devices will connect to cloud servers, or network servers.
 So administrators need to prepare for devices entering and leaving the network at random.
 These devices, whether company owned, or bring your own device (BYOD), will also access the network from points outside the network.
 Network policies and procedures need to properly assign access and permissions.